Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 - Almost Abandoned Attic auto-buyer.
 - NeoBuyer+ Mail updates on development.
 - Wait times to circumvent 5 second rule desyncs.
-- Restock only on shop clears.
+- Detect and only restock on "Shop Clears".

 ## Included Features